KhronosGroup/OpenXR-Tutorials/tutorial/1-introduction.rst

 	  - The Instance is an object that allows your app to communicate with a Runtime.
 You'll ask OpenXR to create an Instance when initializing XR support in your app.
 	* - Graphics
 	  - OpenXR usually needs to connect to a graphics API, in order to permit rendering of headset views for example.
 Which Graphics API's are supported depends on the Runtime.
-	* - Input
+	* - Input/Output
-	  - The OpenXR Input System allows apps to query what inputs are available.
-These can then be bound to Actions or Poses, so the app knows what the user is doing.
+	  - OpenXR allows apps to query what inputs and outputs are available.
+These can then be bound to Actions, so the app knows what the user is doing.
+	* - Action
+	  - A semantically-defined input or output for the app, which can be bound to different hardware inputs or outputs using Bindings.
+	* - Binding
+	  - A mapping from hardware/Runtime-defined inputs and outputs to semantic Actions.
+	* - Pose
+	  - A position and orientation in 3D space.

 OpenXR provides a clear and precise common language for developers and hardware vendors to use.